javadmohebbi/nfCollector/README.md

   - [Debian (deb) package for AMD64 bit systems](https://github.com/javadmohebbi/nfCollector/raw/master/dist/packages/amd64/deb/nfcol_0.0.9-amd64.deb)
     - To install this package run the command ```sudo dpkg -i nfcol_0.0.9-amd64.deb```
       - It will install nfcol, nfcol-dump and ip2location and will create a system service **nfcol.service**.
 Also it will download the latest IP2Location Lite DB from the Internet
-      - One Installation has completed, You can check the service status using ```sudo service nfcol status```
+      - Once Installation has completed, You can check the service status using ```sudo service nfcol status```